Disease/Disorder

 Patient & family education

-Counseling, about avoidance of exacerbating factors and measures that patients and caregivers can take, is helpful.
+Counseling about avoidance of exacerbating factors and measures that patients and caregivers can take is helpful.
 For example, patients should be advised to move from a supine to upright position gradually, especially in the morning and to avoid exertion in hot weather.
-It can be helpful to remind patients to wait 30 seconds after sitting up to assume upright positioning.
+It can be helpful to remind patients to wait at least 30 seconds after sitting up to assume upright positioning.

 Emerging/unique interventions